-CHANGE 10/23: Thank you for your interest in the Pandemic Emergency Technical Support (PETS) grant program.
+UPDATES 1/8/2021: Thank you for your interest in the Pandemic Emergency Technical Support (PETS) grant program.
 The State has seen a tremendous response to this program, which has highlighted the need for assistance to Nevada’s small businesses and non-profits.
-Due to the overwhelming number of applications, the guidance released on October 22, 2020, has been revised.
+Due to the overwhelming number of questions we would like to provide applicants and public with updates:

 If you own a Nevada small business or operate a non-profit organization, please fill out the following form to be notified of new funding opportunities during the COVID-19 pandemic.
 In the event that future funding becomes available for small businesses and non-profits, the Governor's Office of Economic Development will use the information provided in this form to reach out to you.